ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 **Getting Started:**

+The `sar`world is expected to be updated often, so the number attached to the name will reflect the current version number.`x_x_x` is simply the placeholder to represent this number.

 1\.
-Download the `SAR_v1` world from this Drive link:
+Download the `sar_x_x_x` world from this Drive link:

     https://drive.google.com/open?id=19PjgHmUeJmOQ4DS4dAy-4bgax2_TnJRp

 Save it somewhere convenient and unzip the file.

-Henceforth, `SAR_v1` refers to the folder you got from unzipping.
+Henceforth, `sar_x_x_x` refers to the folder you got from unzipping.

 **NOTE** : Ensure the path to which you save this folder has no white spaces.